 - • Upon selection, candidates will be required to provide a dive physical, dive certifications and log-books, and proof of DAN insurance.

-Applications are now being accepted for the Summer 2014 internship.
-The deadline to apply is February 21.
+Applications are now being accepted for the Fall 2014 internship.
+The deadline to apply is July 1.
 Please send your resume, a cover letter, at least one letter of recommendation, and contact information of three references to Kayla Ripple at firstname.lastname@example.org.
 In the subject line, please state your name and semester you are applying for.
 Example: John Smith, Fall 2013.
 Application materials can also be sent by mail to: Coral Restoration Foundation 5 Seagate Blvd.
 Key Largo, FL 33037

 Tony grew up and currently lives in Minnesota, where he is completing his final semester as an Environmental Studies student at the University of Minnesota Duluth.
 He became eager to join the CRF crew for the spring of 2014, after carrying out a dive operations internship with the Georgia Aquarium this past fall.
 Although he lives far from the ocean, he has brought his passion for coral reefs close to home by housing many marine reef aquariums.
 As a diver, he is a certified PADI Divemaster and has logged nearly 300 dives in the past three years.
 In the future he is looking forward to obtaining his PADI Instructor certification, as well as, continuing to share his passion for coral reefs and marine conservation.